jimmgarrido/jimmgarr-site/_posts/2017-03-19-Quick-Look-iOS.md

 Quick Look is a built in framework on macOS and iOS that lets you present file previews within your app.
 You may already be familiar with it on macOS where pressing the Space bar inside Finder will bring up a preview for certain files.
 On iOS, there are actually two ways to use Quick Look: with a document interaction controller ([`UIDocumentInteractionController`](https://developer.xamarin.com/api/type/UIKit.UIDocumentInteractionController/)) or with the framework directly ([`QLPreviewController`](https://developer.xamarin.com/api/type/QuickLook.QLPreviewController/)).

-For the purposes of this guide, we'll be using a new iOS app project that has a navigation controller with a `UITableViewContoller` as its root.
+For the purposes of this guide, we'll be using a new iOS app project that has a navigation controller with a `UITableViewController` as its root.
 Inside the table source class we have a string array with the paths to some local files:

 ```csharp
 public static string[] Documents = {